Community-Based Resources

 3. If the out-stationed County Counsel is available, have them review the redacted narrative and make any further changes as directed.
 If there are further questions regarding redaction and confidential information, please contact the redacting unit at County Counsel.

-2. Send the referral packet via fax or encrypted email to the appropriate PFF agency based on the Service Planning Area (SPA) of residence.
+2. Assign the PFF referral via the Family Centered Services (FCS) system to the appropriate PFF agency based on the Service Planning Area (SPA) of residence or send the referral packet via fax or encrypted email.

-3. Once the referral has been submitted to the agency, the agency will make three attempts to contact the family within four (4) days.
+3. Once the referral has been submitted to the agency, the agency will make a minimum of three (3) telephone and text/email attempts and at least one face-to-face home visit attempt to contact the family within five (5) days.
 If it is unable to locate the family, the agency will notify the CSW and SCSW noted on the referral form.

 Family Preservation Assessment Services (FPAS) Referrals